-A royalty trust is the type of corporation that usually operates in the energy or resource mining industries and acts as a mineral rights owner of mineral deposits, wells, and reservoirs.
+A royalty trust is a type of corporation that usually operates in the energy or resource mining industries and that has ownership rights to mineral deposits, wells, or reservoirs.
 The main purpose of royalty trusts is to distribute the generated resource sales income to shareholders.

-If the major part of the income (90% or more) is distributed as dividends, there is no income tax to be paid on the corporate level, and shareholders only need to pay personal income tax – the system effectively eliminates the double-taxation problem of corporate income.
+If the major part of the trust’s income (90% or more) is distributed as dividends, there is no income tax to be paid on the corporate level, and shareholders only need to pay personal income tax.
+This system effectively eliminates the double-taxation problem that commonly applies to corporate income.

 Characteristics of Royalty Trusts

 Royalty trusts are most common in the United States and Canada.
-A royalty trust poses as a legal owner of mining property and its resources, while the actual mining and operations are run by a third party or contractor.
-The trusts don’t employ anyone and are usually operated by financial institutions.
+A royalty trust poses as a legal owner of a mining property and its resources, while the actual mining and operations are run by a third party (another company).
+The trusts don’t employ anyone directly engaged in the mining operations and are usually operated by financial institutions.

 Royalty trusts usually own mature, well-developed mines or those that are past their peak.
-The oil and gas mines will gradually deplete, but require minimum to no investments, while producing a significant cash flow.
-With relatively high yields, the royalty trust share price drops when the interest rate is high and rises during low interest rate periods.
+Existing oil and gas mines will gradually deplete, but usually require only minimum investments, while producing a significant cash flow.
+With relatively high yields, the royalty trust share price tends to drop when interest rates are high and rise during low interest rate periods.

-All the abovementioned factors make royalty trusts a favorable option for investors who do not wish to own an actual mine but want to be directly involved in the extraction and production of the resources while owning stocks with high-yield dividends.
-In addition, royalty trusts offer speculation power over commodities, without the need to acquire futures contracts.
+All the abovementioned factors make royalty trusts a favorable option for investors who do not wish to own an actual mine, but who want exposure to the mining industry through stocks that typically offer high-yield dividends.
+In addition, royalty trusts offer speculative opportunities in the basic materials/commodities sector, without the need to invest in high-risk futures contracts.

 Types of Royalty Trusts

-Currently, there are two types of trusts: American and Canadian.
+Currently, there are two types of such trusts in North America: American and Canadian.

 1. American Trusts

-With depleting resources, it makes American trusts a good short-term investment, but offer no potential in the future.
+With depleting resources, this makes American trusts a potentially good short-term investment but may offer little long-term investment potential.
 Upon the full depletion of the royalty trust’s reserves, the trust will be effectively dissolved.
 Because of the inability of the trusts to reinvest in themselves, they do not qualify for the recent reduction of dividend income tax (15%).

 2. Canadian Trusts

 In addition, the trusts are allowed to make investments, raise or borrow money, and expand their operations, which makes them more flexible in the long term.
-However, there are some implications for CanRoys:
+However, there are some significant limitations that apply to CanRoys:

 - They are mostly only listed on TSX.